Automation scenarios tools

 incoming_connectionslist[any]The edges arriving at this node from parent nodes.
 Empty for entry-point trigger nodes.

 outgoing_connectionslist[any]The edges leaving this node toward child nodes.
-On branching nodes, connector_index identifies which branch.
+On branching nodes, connector_index identifies which branch, numbered from 1.

 ParameterTypeDescription